-Dog beds come in all shapes and sizes, plan on buying a nice one, but nothing too fancy for a new puppy.
+Pick up a nice cozy bed for your doxie.
+Dog beds come in all shapes and sizes.
+Plan on buying a nice one, but nothing too fancy if you are getting a new puppy.
 Anything new for the puppy will get chewed, de-stuffed, peed on, you name it.

 Avoid using people shampoo.
 I know it may seem tempting and just more convenient, but our people shampoo is formulated for our skin and hair, not a dog’s.
 It will dry out your dachshund’s shiny coat and cause more itchy skin conditions.

 When you pick up your new pup, it is a great idea to take a friend or family member with you for the journey.
-Not only is it a good way to have your pup get to bond with you but also to get to know other members of the family on the way home.
+Not only is it a good way to have your pup bond with you but also to get to know other members of the family on the way home.

-This time will go fast, but it is a good part of the night training to have your dog alert you when they have to go outside, so don’t hesitate, get up, get them right outside.
+This time will go fast, but it is a good part of the night training to have your dog alert you when they have to go potty outside.
+Don’t hesitate, get them right outside.

 When they have finished going potty, praise them quickly and send them back to bed.
 Don’t use this time in the middle of the night as a time for attention or play.